-A forward genetic screen based on two consecutive assays, first by nitrate-responsive reporter gene expression and second by plant growth phenotypes, has led to the isolation of nis (nitrate insensitive) and ncr (nitrate constitutive response) mutants.
-The ncr1 mutant exhibits elevated expression of nitrite reductase gene (NIR) in the absence of nitrate and lacks the normal inhibitory effect of high nitrate on lateral root elongation (Liu et al., 2012).
-NCR1 encodes C-terminal domain (CTD) phosphatase-like 3 (CPL3) with functions in multiple regulatory pathways, such as a negative regulator of immune gene expression, stress responsive gene transcription, or plant development (Bang et al., 2006; Li et al., 2014).
+A forward genetic screen based on two consecutive assays, the first of nitrate-responsive reporter gene expression and the second of plant growth phenotypes, has led to the isolation of nis (nitrate insensitive) and ncr (nitrate constitutive response) mutants.
+The ncr1 mutant exhibits elevated expression of the nitrite reductase gene (NIR) in the absence of nitrate and lacks the normal inhibitory effect of high nitrate on lateral root elongation (Liu et al., 2012).
+NCR1 encodes CPL3, which has functions in multiple regulatory pathways, for example, as a negative regulator of immune gene expression, stress-responsive gene transcription, or plant development (Bang et al., 2006; Li et al., 2014).

-The RNA Polymerase II complex is composed of multiple evolutionarily conserved subunits and responsible for transcription of protein-coding genes in all eukaryotes.
+The RNA polymerase II complex is composed of multiple evolutionarily conserved subunits and is responsible for the transcription of protein-coding genes in all eukaryotes.
 The CTD of the largest subunit consists of conserved heptapeptide repeats with the consensus sequence Y1S2P3T4S5P6S7 (Buratowski, 2009).
-It has been demonstrated that CPL3 dephosphorylates Ser2 to suppress CTD phosphorylation by mitogen-activated PK (MAPK) and cyclin-dependent kinase C (CDKC).
-Based on the transcriptome analysis of plant immune responses in wild type and the cpl3 mutant, CPL3 does not control general gene transcription but participates in regulating specific flg22-responsive gene expression (Li et al., 2014).
-The molecular mechanism for high-nitrate inhibition of lateral root elongation is unclear.
+It has been demonstrated that CPL3 dephosphorylates Ser-2 to suppress CTD phosphorylation by mitogen-activated PK (MAPK) and cyclin-dependent kinase C (CDKC).
+Based on the transcriptome analysis of plant immune responses in wild type and cpl3, CPL3 does not control general gene transcription but participates in the regulation of specific flg22-responsive gene expression (Li et al., 2014).
+The molecular mechanism of high-nitrate inhibition of lateral root elongation is unclear.
 It is possible that CPL3 may mediate high-nitrate suppression of genes involved in regulating lateral root elongation.
-Whether NCR1 specifically or broadly regulates gene expression in PNR or affects expression of genes involved in modulating lateral root elongation through modulating of RNA polymerase II activity will require further molecular and genomic dissection.
+Whether NCR1 specifically or broadly regulates gene expression in the PNR or affects the expression of genes involved in modulating lateral root elongation through the modulation of RNA polymerase II activity will require further molecular and genomic dissection.